sharetribe/sharetribe/README.md

 Would you like to set up your marketplace in one minute without touching code?
 [Head to Sharetribe.com](https://www.sharetribe.com).

+*****

+Would you like to contribute to the development of Sharetribe?
+Our equity crowdfunding campaign is now open for people around the world!
+Check out [our campaign page](https://www.invesdor.com/en/pitches/903) for more info.

+*****

 ### Contents

 - [Technology stack](#technology-stack)